Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

 Remarkably, our results suggest the validity of a constraint on the kind of exceptional collections associated {with} the monodromy data in a neighborhood of a semisimple coalescing point of the quantum cohomology $QH^\bullet(X)$ of a smooth projective variety $X$.
-If the eigenvalues $u_i$'s coalesce, at some semisimple point $t_0$, to $s< n$ values $\lambda_1,\dots,\lambda_s$ with multiplicities $p_1,\dots, p_s$ (with $p_1+\dots +p_s=n$, here $n$ is the sum of the Betti numbers of $X$), then the corresponding monodromy data can be expressed in terms of Gram matrices and characteristic classes of objects of a \emph{full $s$-block exceptional collection}, i.e. a collection of the type where for each pair $(E_i, E_j)$ in a same block $\mathcal B_k$ the orthogonality conditions hold In particular, any reordering of the objects inside a single block $\mathcal B_j$ preserves the exceptionality of $\mathcal E$.
-More results about the nature of exceptional collections arising in this context and about their dispositions in the locus of small quantum cohomology for the class of complex Grassmannians will appear in a forthcoming paper \cite{CDG1}.
+If the eigenvalues $u_i$'s coalesce, at some semisimple point $t_0$, to $s< n$ values $\lambda_1,\dots,\lambda_s$ with multiplicities $p_1,\dots, p_s$ (with $p_1+\dots +p_s=n$, here $n$ is the sum of the Betti numbers of $X$), then the correspon\-ding monodromy data can be expressed in terms of Gram matrices and characteristic classes of objects of a \emph{full $s$-block exceptional collection}, i.e., a collection of the type

+$ E_j\in\operatorname{Obj}\big(\mathcal D^b(X)\big)$, where for each pair $(E_i, E_j)$ in a same block $\mathcal B_k$ the orthogonality conditions hold In particular, any reordering of the objects inside a single block $\mathcal B_j$ preserves the exceptiona\-li\-ty of~$\mathcal E$.
+More results about the nature of exceptional collections arising in this context and about their dispositions in the locus of small quantum cohomology for the class of complex Grassmannians will be explained in our paper~\cite{CDG1}.